MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 ```

 ### <a name="tr1"></a>std::tr1 namespace is deprecated
-The non-Standard std::tr1 namespace is now marked as deprecated (in both C++14 and C++17 modes).
+The non-Standard std::tr1 namespace is now marked as deprecated in both C++14 and C++17 modes.
 In Visual Studio version 15.5, the following code raises C4996:

 ```cpp
 #include <functional>